 Succumbing to internal and external pressures, the Community disbanded in 1880 and formed a joint-stock corporation, Oneida Community Ltd. Eventually changing its name to Oneida Ltd., the company achieved world-wide recognition for the tableware it produced in Sherrill, NY.

-A non-profit organization chartered in 1987 by the New York State Board of Regents oversees this magnificent National Historic Landmark.
+The Oneida Community Mansion House is a National Historic Landmark and 501c3 non-profit organization chartered in 1987 by the New York State Board of Regents.